Accession of Bangladesh to ASEAN: Benefits to Bangladesh

 Garments account for over 85% of Bangladesh's exports.
 Joining ASEAN could serve as a means to diversify its economy and trade.

 Bangladesh stands to gain significantly from ASEAN's integrated economy.
-Membership would provide duty‑free access to all ASEAN markets and allow participation in ASEAN-wide Free Trade Areas such like the Regional Comprehensive Economic Partnership (RCEP).
-The Bangladesh Trade and Tariff Commission project that joining ASEAN's RCEP alone could raise Bangladesh's exports by ~17% and GDP by ~0.26%.
-Such integration would help offset expected export losses (7–14%) when Bangladesh graduates from Least developed countries (LDC) status.
+Membership would provide duty‑free access to all ASEAN markets and allow participation in ASEAN-wide Free Trade Areas such as the Regional Comprehensive Economic Partnership (RCEP).
+The Bangladesh Trade and Tariff Commission projects that joining ASEAN's RCEP alone could raise Bangladesh's exports by ~17% and GDP by ~0.26%.
+Such integration would help offset expected export losses (7–14%) when Bangladesh graduates from least developed countries (LDC) status.
 ASEAN's 680+ million consumers would then become reachable under common trade rules.
 Bangladeshi exporters (beyond its garment‐focused trade) would gain duty-free access to a diversified market.
-Within the first ten years of joining the regional trade block would stipulate a reduction of tariffs on 90% of trade.
+Within the first ten years of joining the regional trade bloc would stipulate a reduction of tariffs on 90% of trade.
 Whist RCEP would enforce trade liberalisation, standardization, and quality control measures among wider Bangladeshi industries.
 Analysts note that being part of ASEAN (and RCEP) could boost investor confidence and significantly increase foreign direct investment (FDI) inflows into Bangladesh.

 Bangladeshi officials are already seeking to attract more ASEAN investment in sectors like ICT and energy.
 Bangladesh could tap ASEAN experience in expanding renewables and LNG infrastructure connected via ASEAN's regional energy grid (ASEAN Power Grid).
-Recent deals (e.g. LNG imports from Brunei, joint ventures with Indonesia and Malaysia) show growing Bangladesh-ASEAN energy ties.
-ASEAN cooperation could help Bangladesh meet its renewable targets, improve energy efficiency, and finance projects (including Carbon Capture and Storage, regas terminals).
+Recent deals (e.g., LNG imports from Brunei, joint ventures with Indonesia and Malaysia) show growing Bangladesh-ASEAN energy ties.
+ASEAN cooperation could help Bangladesh meet its renewable targets, improve energy efficiency, and finance projects (including carbon capture and storage, regas terminals).